BlackcoinDev/merge-dust/ReadMe.md

 * Copy example.config.js to config.js
 * Update host, port, user, pass, and rpcwallet in config.js
-* Set rpcwallet to your wallet name (check ~/.blackmore/wallets/ for mainnet or ~/.blackmore/testnet/wallets/ for testnet)
+* Set rpcwallet to your wallet name (check ~/.blackmore/wallets/ for mainnet or ~/.blackmore/testnet/wallets/ for testnet) - make sure it is loaded!

-If no rpcport is defined in blackmore.conf, it defaults to 15715 on localhost.
+If no rpcport is defined in blackmore.conf, it defaults to mainnet 15715 on localhost.

 Ensure user and pass match between config.js and blackmore.conf.

-Add at least the following to blackmore.conf: server=1 daemon=1
+Add at least the following to blackmore.conf:

+server=1
+daemon=1
 rpcuser=yourusername